-CRITERIA INDICATOR

-CRITERIA CRITICAL NON-CRITICAL

-3.4 A comprehensive Social and Environmental Impact Assessment (SEIA) is undertaken prior to new plantings or operations, and a social and environmental management and monitoring plan is implemented and regularly updated in ongoing operations.
-3.4.1.
-SEIA in new planting or operation including mills, is conducted independently and participatively by involving the affected stakeholders, inclusive of impact assessment from the smallholder/outgrower scheme (if any).
-The assessment is to be documented.
-3.4.3.
-The social and environmental management and monitoring plan is implemented, reviewed and updated regularly in participatory way.
-3.4.2.
-For the unit of certification, a SEIA is available and social and environmental management plan and its monitoring have been developed with participation of affected stakeholders.
+A comprehensive Social and Environmental Impact Assessment (SEIA) is undertaken prior to new plantings or operations, and a social and environmental management and monitoring plan is implemented and regularly updated in ongoing operations.

+- 3.4.1 (C) SEIA in new planting or operation including mills, is conducted independently and participatively by involving the affected stakeholders, inclusive of impact assessment from the smallholder outgrower scheme (if any).
+The assessment is to be documented. - 3.4.2 For the unit of certification, a SEIA is available and social and environmental management plan and its monitoring have been developed with participation of affected stakeholders. - 3.4.3 (C) The social and environmental management and monitoring plan is implemented, reviewed and updated regularly in participatory way.